smileyenot983/reconstructor/README.md

 # todo later:

-1. use monocular depth estimating networks(for example https://github.com/isl-org/MiDaS) to obtain real scale
+1. use monocular depth estimating networks(for example https://github.com/isl-org/MiDaS) to obtain real scale and dense reconstruction

 # how to run